-Virtual Summer Cello Workshop — a two-week program
+Virtual Summer Cello Workshop — a three-week program

-Virtual Summer Cello Workshop – a two-week program
+Virtual Summer Cello Workshop – a three-week program

 Two ways to get involved!

-- Performer (limited to 16 students by audition only- auditions due May 15)
+- Performer (limited to 16 students by audition only; auditions due April 1)

-- Auditor (unlimited enrollment- applications due June 15)
+- Auditor (unlimited enrollment, no audition required; applications due May 17)